Structure Enables Effective Self-Localization of Errors in LLMs: Conclusion and Limitations

 \section{Conclusion and Limitations}

 We introduced Thought-ICS, a framework for studying self-correction in LMs through structured reasoning.
-Our key finding is that structure enables effective self-correction: generating reasoning thought-by-thought in a Thought MDP enables models to self-localize errors and correct them via backtracking and resampling.
-With oracle verification, this yields substantial accuracy gains across models and benchmarks.
+Our key finding is that structure improves self-correction over unstructured CoT: generating reasoning thought-by-thought in a Thought MDP enables models to self-localize errors at step granularity and correct them via backtracking and resampling.
+With oracle verification, this yields 20--40\% accuracy gains across models and benchmarks.
 For fully autonomous correction, self-verification remains the bottleneck, but we show how effective system design can achieve positive net correction lift.
 Our evaluation focuses on models in the 3-120B parameter range and on math, science, and commonsense reasoning benchmarks with verifiable answers, leaving larger frontier models and open-ended domains for future work.
 It remains unclear whether such methods constitute genuine self-correction or succeed through structured resampling.
-Nonetheless, our results on verified incorrect reasoning reveal substantial potential gains as verification capabilities improve.
+Our localization oracle is a frontier-model consensus available at the time of writing, not a ground-truth annotation, so the resulting metrics (the self $-$ oracle deviation and the clean versus erroneous prefix split) are defined with respect to this reference and support a relative comparison between structured and unstructured reasoning rather than absolute accuracy.
+The localization step itself can also be improved, through further prompt engineering, confidence-based methods, or explicit training for self-localization.
+As for designing a fully autonomous self-correction system, the bottleneck remains self-verification, motivating future work on deliberately training models to self-verify.
+Nonetheless, our results on verified incorrect reasoning reveal large potential gains as verification capabilities improve.